abhishek-t-naive/portfolio/content/contact/index.md

 buttonText: 'Say Hello'
 ---

-Although I'm not currently looking for any new opportunities, my inbox is always open.
-Whether you have a question or just want to say hi, I'll try my best to get back to you!
+Although I'm not currently looking for any new opportunities, but I am happy to answer any queries that you might have about my work or if you just want to say hi, I will make sure that I get back to you!